hitsapp/api/README.md

 # UPDATE:
 The renewal price for hits.link was very expensive, so we decided to drop the domain.
 If you'd like to continue using hits please update your URLs to `https://hits-app.vercel.app/hits?url=https://yoururl.com/`

+# Sponsored By
+Hits is brought to you by [Hop](https://hop.io/) - No more configs.
+No more fuss.
+Just push your code.

 ```diff
 - https://hits.link/hits?url=https://yoururl.com/